seanchas116/amulet/README.md

 ## Query Macro (Comprehension)

-Amulet provides a comprehension syntax similar to LINQ qury expressions, for-comrehension in Scala or do-notation in Haskell, using preprocessor macro.
+Amulet provides a comprehension syntax similar to LINQ query expressions, for-comrehension in Scala or do-notation in Haskell, using preprocessor macro.

 ```cpp
 template <typename T>